-As of February 16th, 2018, 27 accidental or undetermined civilian structure fire fatalities have been reported.
-Of the fatalities so far, 26 resulted from fires on residential property and one resulted from a fire on a commercial property.
-There had been 14 fatalities by this date in 2017, and 12 by this date in 2016.
-The last confirmed fatal fire was in Davidson County where three female residents died in a house fire on February 14th.
+As of May 15th, 2018, 65 accidental or undetermined civilian structure fire fatalities have been reported.
+Of the fatalities so far, 63 resulted from fires on residential property, one resulted from a fire on a commercial property, and one resulted from a fire on industrial property.
+There had been 43 fatalities by this date in 2017, and 34 by this date in 2016.
+The last confirmed fatal fire was in McMinn County where a female resident died in a house fire on May 13th.

 Year-to-date: How do this year's unintentional fire fatalities compare to previous years?

 |YTD Fire Fatalities (thru May 15th)||40||30||49||40||35||34||43||65|

 Location of Tennessee's unintentional fire fatalities from 2011-2016: